defijesus/onchain-catan/README.md

 - add all code related to signature validation
 - Matchmaking & ELO (TODO)
 - Betting games (TODO)
+- Multicall: perform multiple actions in a single transaction

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**